ronancpl/HeavenMS/docs/feature_list.md

 * Delete Character (requires ENABLE_PIC activated).
 * Autosaver (periodically saves on DB current state of every player in-game).
 * Both fixed and randomized versions of HP/MP growth rate available, regarding player job (enable one at ServerConstants).
 Placeholder for HP/MP washing feature.
+* Reallocated mapobjectids utilization throughout the source, preventing issues such as "NPC disappearing mysteriously after some server time" from happening.
 * Accounts can be created automatically when trying to login on an inexistent account -- credits to shavit.
 * Usage of Bcrypt (up-to-date) as the main password hashing algorithm, replacing old SHA's -- credits to shavit.